 - Private Remedies – creates strong incentives for entities to adopt, ensure compensation for misuse

 Lastly, FIPPS has commentary on data collection from children.
 It was ahead of its times!

 Parents should receive notice and have means to control collection and use

 Likely unfair practice to collect info and sell or disclose to 3rd party

 Parents have a right to ensure data collected from their children is accurate

 A note about encryption: it is shocking that in 2018 the most confidential bits of data are not always encrypted.
-The LinkedIn Hack of 2012 is my favorite example.
-They were hashing with SHA-1.
-I wrote about the SHAppening – this has been known since 2007 but not demonstrated to be cracked until 2018.
+The I wrote about the SHAppening – this has been known since 2007 but not demonstrated to be cracked until 2018.
 Nevertheless, shame on LinkedIn for knowingly using a vulnerable hashing algorithm.

 It is not enough to encrypt.
 You must also avoid usage of compromised hashing algorithms like SHA-1 and MD5.

 DHS Privacy Office – Guide to Implementing Privacy

 The US Department of Homeland Security published in 2010 a set of guidelines for protecting privacy.
 It was the first statutorily created privacy office in the federal government.
 In the wake of Watergate, it was based off the FIPPS and the tenants of the Privacy Act of 1974.
 This was a first for governing the use of PII.
 It is central to the Freedom of Information Act (FOIA).